josura/c2c-sepia/README.md

 ```

 ## PARAMETER CUSTOMIZATION
-The custom functions used for the scaling of the perturbation values (dissipation and conservation) are defined in the file in the source folder
+The custom functions used for the scaling of the perturbation values (dissipation and conservation) are defined in <src/CustomScalingFunctions> in the source folder

 ## USAGE